top of page

 CAR SEAT PROGRAM

-The Ohio Department of Health's child passenger safety (CPS) program, Ohio Buckles Buckeyes (OBB) provides child safety seats and booster seats to eligible low income families in all Ohio counties.
+The Ohio Buckles Buckeyes (OBB) provides child safety seats and booster seats to eligible low income families.
 The overall goal is to increase the availability of child safety seats for families and to increase correct installation and proper use of child safety seats.
+Program managed by the Marietta/Belpre Health Department.
+Contact them to sign up for a Car Seat Class.

 CAR SEAT EVENTS